joanllenas/ts.data.json/assets/documents/v3-migration.md

 | `JsonDecoder.emptyObject.decode(...)` | `JsonDecoder.emptyObject().decode(...)` |
 | `JsonDecoder.succeed.decode(...)`     | `JsonDecoder.succeed().decode(...)`     |

-### 2. Removed stuff
+### 2. Removed items

-In v3 some decoders have been removed either because they are redundant or don't work as expected.
+In v3, some decoders have been removed either due to redundancy or unexpected behavior.
-There are also a few of the Decoder class metods that have been removed because they were either redundant or didn't work as expected.
+Some methods of the `Decoder` class have also been removed for similar reasons.
-Here's a list of the removed things and the recommended way of achieving the same result (if applicable):
+Here’s a list of the removed items and their recommended replacements (if applicable):

 | v2                                                           | v3                                                                   |
 | ------------------------------------------------------------ | -------------------------------------------------------------------- |